xkxx/node-free-lastfm-mp3-downloader/README.md

 Edit `$.config` in `app.js`:

 *rssURL*: the url to your last.fm free mp3 download RSS.
-You can find it on http://last.fm/home .
+You can find it at http://last.fm/home .

 *cacheFile*: where the downloaded RSS will be cached.
 It's default to lastfm-rss.json .